ezeamaka2/engineeringteam/README.md

 1. Simply clone or download this repo
 2. CD into the folder
-3. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies.
 4. Run `npm start` to get the app up and running....